AtDinesh/cryptozombies/Solidity_course2/3_build_an_oracle/README.md

 example of mapping: `mapping(address => uint) public balances;` Initially, each value is initialized with the type's default value.
 Setting the balance for `msg.sender` to `someNewValue`: `balances[msg.sender] = someNewValue`.

+## Chapter 6: the Callback Function

+Calling the Binance public API is an asynchronous operation.
+Thus, the caller smart contract must provide a callback function which the oracle should call at a later time, namely when the ETH price is fetched.
+How callback functions work:
+1. Make sure that the function can only be called for a valid `id` (use a `require` statement).
+2. Remove the `id` from the `myRequests` mapping (`delete myMapping[key]`).
+3. Fire an event to let the front-end know that the price was updated.